99-Daniele/Robotics/Report_FirstProject.md

   - **main_sub.cpp**

-    used for the dynamic reconfigure ----!!NON NE SONO SICURA!!!!(o da spostare?)
+    is the file which start Subscriber.cpp main loop and create a dynamic_reconfigure server to permit the change of parameters.
+    The two callbacks approximationCallback and wheelCallback call Subscriber methods for change parameters.

+  - **Subscriber.cpp**

-  - **Subscriber.cpp** implements the node sub_wheel, which have different functions:
+    implements the node sub_wheel, which have different functions:
     - *wheelCallbacks*

       reads the ticks from wheel_states and computes the RPM and publish it in the topic *ticks_to_RPM* (we used it to check if our computation was correct).